 - Geographical distance.
-IT systems located in a different place make it more challenging to track cyber-security threats and incidents manually.
+IT systems in different places make it more challenging to manually track cyber-security threats and incidents.
 Cyber-security professionals, therefore, have to develop strategies that counter infrastructural differences.

 - Growing expenses.
 Manually hunting threats is time-consuming and expensive.
-IT professionals need to rely on an automated cyber-security assessment tool that can immediately detect threats.
+IT professionals must rely on an automated cyber-security assessment tool that detects threats immediately.

 - Sophisticated cyber-threats by hackers.
 Many organizations don't invest in the predictive cyber-security technology they need.
 Instead, they rely on a reactive system that fills security gaps after a threat has been encountered.

 - Increasing complexity of cybersecurity regulations.
-As the world has become more and more digitized, so have more regulatory bodies increased the necessary regulations that businesses must comply with.
-Many organizations simply cannot shoulder these new regulations alongside managing their own unique inherent risk profile.
+As the world has become increasingly digitized, more regulatory bodies have increased the necessary regulations that businesses must comply with.
+Many organizations simply cannot shoulder these new regulations while managing their unique inherent risk profile.